 If you have a VRM file then you might also want to check Virtual Motion Capture/VMC Avatar or LIV first since both software use VRM files and use blendshapes and dynamic bones (springbones in VRM).
 If you want to use it with customavatar follow this guide then.

 |My avatar in-game and me slashing some flying cubes!||Here's a FBT avatar video tutorial|

-In order to use an avatar with CustomAvatar plugin though you need your avatar in a specific format - .avatar.
+In order to use an avatar with CustomAvatar plugin you need your avatar in a specific format - .avatar.
 You can't simply convert a VRM into .avatar though so in this guide I'll show you what needs to be done in order to get .avatar ready for full body tracking.
-You can have your avatar in another format, it needs to be importable into Blender.
-I create VRM avatars so I'll be using that as an example.
+You can have your avatar in another format but it needs to be importable into Blender or be a fbx that you can directly import to Unity.
+I use VRM avatars so I'll be using that as an example.
 Your avatar can be in any format you can import to Blender be it .fbx the most common one or .pmx which comes from MikuMikuDance.

 Launch Blender and navigate to Edit -> Preferences.
 Click on Istall button and find the zip archive you just downloaded.
 Install it.
 After the plugin is tested it will show in the plugin list, active (ticked).
 Now if you go to File -> Import, you should be able to see a new import option for .vrm (or you can click on Import in the CATS plugin).

 If you don't see the option to import your model's format look for a plugin that allows you to do that.
 For example for VRM there exists a VRM Importer plugin

 Delete the three objects in the scene since you won't need them (just select them with your mouse and hit delete) and import your previously exported VRM model.